EliAndrewC/l7r/setting/l7r.md

 For information on Yokijiro himself, see the biography on his character page at Matsu Yokijiro.

-Last year, Yokijiro fought and won his duel in the Sunset Blade Trials against the acclaimed duelist Doji Reju, a man who has always won every duel against any lesser or equal opponent, proving that Yokijiro's skill and sword are so far beyond the great duelist Reju than even Reju was forced to concede the superiority of his opponent.
+Last year, Yokijiro fought and won his duel in the Sunset Blade Trials against the acclaimed duelist Doji Reju, a man who has always won every duel against any lesser or equal opponent, proving that Yokijiro's skill and sword are so far beyond the great duelist Reju that even Reju was forced to concede the superiority of his opponent.

 Following the duel, Yokijiro made a pilgrimage to the Sacred Pool of Kaimetsu-Uo deep in the Isawa Woodlands, a place of healing, especially for those recovering from injuries sustained during a difficult duel.
 Yokijiro returned to Toshi Ranbo for the first time in many years after leaving the Isawa Woodlands, arriving the week before Setsubun.
 He is seeking out the temple's relics and partnering with the Order of Bishamon to continue his work instructing those worthy students who seek his martial training.
 He is especially interested in seeking Bishamon's wisdom on the question of whether he should pass the sword Akuzuki down to his eldest grandson, knowing that it may doom him to die in a duel if he does so.